gleam-lang/gleam/CONTRIBUTING.md

    work on.
 Depending on the change there may be multiple rounds of feedback.
 4. Once the changes have been approved the code will be rebased into the master branch.

+## The Gleam codebase

+This code repository contains multiple projects including:

+- `./gleam` - The Gleam compiler, written in Rust.
+- `./gleam_stdlib` - The Gleam standard library, written in Gleam.
+- `./book` - The Gleam book/website.

+You can run all the tests in the root directory by running `make test`.
+You can also run the tests for a specific project with `make test-$NAME`, for example `make test-stdlib`.

+The book development server can be run with `make book-serve`, and any changes can be compiled into HTML in the `./docs` directory with `make book`.